gerhynes/python-notes/README.md

 DNS lookup connects domain names and IP addresses through a DNS server.

 HTTP headers are sent with both requests and responses.
-Theyprovide additional information about the request or response.
+They provide additional information about the request or response.

-- `Accept` - Acceptable content-types for response (for exmple, html, json, xml)
+- `Accept` - Acceptable content-types for response (for example, html, json, xml)
 - `Cache-Control` - Specify caching behaviour
 - `User-Agent` - Contains information about the software used to make the request
 - `Access-Control-Allow-Origin` - Specify domains that can make requests